 Below: A comparison of the five Garden Bellflowers.

 Notes: Marsh Bellflower is the only native Bellflower that is definitely indigenous to the Garden.
 Eloise Butler noted in blooming on July 19, 1913, without ever planting any previously.
-It was present in the Garden at the time of Martha Crone's 1951 census but by the 1986 census it was missing.
+It was present in the Garden at the time of Martha Crone's 1951 census - she had noted planting it in 1946 - but by the 1986 census it was missing.
 This plant is native to the eastern part of North America.
 In Canada from Saskatchewan eastward and in the US from the Central Plains eastward; south as far as Nebraska, Missouri, and then south to the rest of the SE except Florida.
 In Minnesota it is more widespread than C. rotundifolia, being found in almost all counties except those in the drier SW corner.

 Varieties: Two are recognized and both are reported to be in Minnesota - var. grandiflora with leaves about 6x as long as wide and var. aparinoides with longer leaves - 12x as long as wide.
 The latter variety was, in earlier years treated as a separate species, C. uliginosa, and some references will currently list it as var. uliginosa, instead of the more accepted var. aparinoides.
 There are small differences in flower size.
 These differences are so slight that the MN DNR does not break down county survey data by variety.
 On Aug.
 8, 1915 Eloise Butler made the following note in her log: "Discovered in east meadow Campanula uliginosa!! in abundance.
 This seems to be the prevailing species in the meadows, while C. aparinoides is found on somewhat drier ground bordering the meadows and paths."